-Empower Your Future in Dental Healthcare
+Empower Your Future in Dental Healthcare Sector

-The Certified Dental Assistant Program at Western Community College equips students with the knowledge and practical skills necessary to excel in dental assisting roles.
+The Dental Assistant Program at Western Community College equips students with the knowledge and practical skills necessary to excel in dental assisting roles.
 The curriculum encompasses both clinical practices and administrative responsibilities, ensuring graduates are well-prepared for the diverse demands of the profession.

-This program helps to prepare students to provide the services of a certified dental assistant as outlined in the BC College of Oral Health Professionals (BCCHOP)* Bylaws under the Health Professions Act of British Columbia.
+This program helps to prepare students to provide the services of a dental assistant as outlined in the BC College of Oral Health Professionals (BCCHOP)* Bylaws under the Health Professions Act of British Columbia.

 * Previously called College of Dental Surgeons of British Columbia (CDSBC).